allenai/allennlp/README.md

   --version     show program's version number and exit

 Commands:

     configure   Run the configuration wizard.
-    train       Train a model
+    train       Train a model.
-    evaluate    Evaluate the specified model + dataset predict     Use a trained model to make predictions. make-vocab  Create a vocabulary
+    evaluate    Evaluate the specified model + dataset. predict     Use a trained model to make predictions. make-vocab  Create a vocabulary.
-    elmo        Create word vectors using a pretrained ELMo model. fine-tune   Continue training a model on a new dataset dry-run     Create a vocabulary, compute dataset statistics and other training utilities.
+    elmo        Create word vectors using a pretrained ELMo model. fine-tune   Continue training a model on a new dataset. dry-run     Create a vocabulary, compute dataset statistics and other training utilities.
     test-install